 More Awesome Sydney Views

-If you’re looking for some other places to check out the view of Sydney from up high and would ideally like a drink in your hand as you do it, check out The Sydney Eye, O Bar – which revolves, The Bar at the Shangri La and the roof of the Glenmore Hotel.
+If you’re looking for some other places to check out the view of Sydney from up high and would ideally like a drink in your hand as you do it, check out the restaurants on top of the The Sydney Eye (you can book a two or three course dining package here if you want to plan in advance), O Bar – which revolves, The Bar at the Shangri La and the roof of the Glenmore Hotel.
 For a different perspective, there’s also the new Champagne Bar in the Sofitel Darling Harbour.

 Hotel wise there are lots of hotels with views of Sydney Harbour but one of the best is from the stunning rooftop at the YHA Hostel Sydney Harbour.
 With a prime position in The Rocks it has million dollar views at budget (for Sydney) hotel prices.
 A double room with a private bathroom costs around £120 a night.
 The private rooms do sell out quickly so check out prices and booking details here.